Richard Axel: Awards and honors

 In addition to the Nobel Prize, Axel has won numerous awards and honors.
 He was elected a Fellow of the American Academy of Arts and Sciences and a member of the National Academy of Sciences in 1983.
 In 2005, Axel received the Golden Plate Award of the American Academy of Achievement.

-Axel was awarded the Double Helix Medal in 2007.
-CSHL Double Helix Medal Honoree and was elected a Foreign Member of the Royal Society (ForMemRS) in 2014.
+Axel was awarded the Double Helix Medal in 2007, and was elected a Foreign Member of the Royal Society (ForMemRS) in 2014.
 His nomination reads:

 Richard Axel is a distinguished molecular biologist and neuroscientist.
 He developed gene transfer techniques that permit the introduction of virtually any gene into any cell permitting the production of a large number of clinically important proteins and leading to the isolation of a gene for CD4, the cellular receptor for the AIDS virus, HIV.
 He then applied molecular biology to neuroscience revealing over a thousand genes involved in the recognition of odours, a discovery for which he shared the Nobel Prize in 2004.
 He currently explores how odour recognition is translated into internal representations in the brain.

 Personal life

 Axel is married to fellow scientist and olfaction pioneer Cornelia Bargmann.
 Previously, he had been married to Ann Axel, who is a social worker at Columbia University Medical Center.
 Owing to his tall stature, Axel played basketball during high school.

+Relationship with Jeffrey Epstein

-The Guardian reports that, in 2010, he attended a birthday party in Paris for Jeffrey Epstein, who had been convicted of sex offenses in 2008.
-Axel had earlier said of Epstein, "e has the ability to make connections that other minds can' make...
+Axel first met Jeffrey Epstein in the 1980s through the biotech world.
+In 2007, Axel said that Epstein, "He has the ability to make connections that other minds can’t make...
 He is extremely smart and probing."

+In 2010, Axel attended a birthday party in Paris for Jeffrey Epstein, who had been convicted of sex offenses in 2008.
+The Epstein files show that Axel was a frequent guest at Epstein's Manhattan home.
+Axel served as a conduit to Columbia admissions and philanthropy for Epstein.
+Axel maintained continued contact with Epstein until three months prior to his 2019 arrest.

+In February 2026, Axel resigned as co-director of the Mortimer B. Zuckerman Mind Brain Behavior Institute at Columbia University.
+In a statement he said his "past association with Jeffrey Epstein was a serious error in judgment" and apologized "for compromising the trust of my friends, students, and colleagues."
+He also resigned from his position at the Howard Hughes Medical Institute.